Yes, Miller Lite is better than Bud Light, but not because of 'more taste' — it's because of less taste

 Bud Light, though the nation's top-selling beer, is strangely wonky.
 It has a pronounced grainy character and a touch of unwelcome sweetness.
 It is a flaccid beer - anything, but crisp or refreshing.

-Cibak said that if Revolution "brewed a German pilsner and this is what it tasted like, I'd probably jump in front of the Kedzie bus.
+Cibak said that if Revolution "brewed a German pilsner and this is what it tasted like, I'd probably jump in front of a bus.
 (Users of the Beer Advocate website agree; they rate Bud Light as "awful" and Miller Lite as merely "poor.")

 For years, I dismissed Miller Lite and Bud Light as equally forgettable.
 That blind taste test convinced me otherwise.